MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/About.md

 Describes the full and relative path name formats in PowerShell.

 ### [about_pipelines](about_pipelines.md)
-Combining commands into pipelines in the PowerShell
+Combining commands into pipelines in the PowerShell.

 ### [about_PowerShell_exe](about_PowerShell_exe.md)
 Explains how to use the PowerShell.exe command-line tool.
 Displays the syntax and describes the command-line switches.